Beardlip penstemon

 - Is Beardlip penstemon good for the Colorado Front Range?

-- Yes.
-Beardlip penstemon is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Beardlip penstemon is a well-suited shrub for Colorado's Front Range.

 - How big does Beardlip penstemon get?